Alya Sometimes Hides Her Feelings in Russian: Student Council

-Masachika holds a position in high school envied by many boys: the seat next to Alisa.
-He is a sleepyhead who tends to stay up late most nights and lacks motivation in class.
-Whenever Alisa makes remarks in Russian, Masachika pretends not to understand, but secretly he does, thanks to his paternal grandfather, who was a great lover of Russia, and from watching television programmes.
-It is later revealed that he was originally the heir of the Suou family, a position he renounced after leaving the estate with his father, with his younger sister Yuki inheriting the position.
-He was allowed to leave the Suou household on the condition that he could never disclose his connection with the household or that anyone from the household was his relative, including his own biological sister Yuki Suou, and his mother as well.
-He has a crush on Alisa and is always willing to help in any way he can, but deems himself unworthy for her and thinks she only flirts with him as a way to tease him.
+Masachika Kuze holds a position in high school envied by many boys: the seat next to Alya.
+He is a slacking sleepyhead who tends to stay up late most nights and lacks motivation in class.
+Whenever Alya makes remarks in Russian, Masachika pretends not to understand her, but he secretly does.
+He learned Russian only so to speak to a female childhood friend who only understood Russian, although she later moves away.
+It is later revealed that Masachika was originally the heir of the Suou family.
+He later renounced the position after his parents divorced and he left with his father.
+His younger sister Yuki subsequently inherited the position.
+He was allowed to leave the Suou household on the condition that he could never disclose his connection with the household or that anyone from the household was his relative, including his own biological sister Yuki Suou, and his mother Yumi Suou as well.
+He has a crush on Alya and is always willing to help in any way he can, but deems himself unworthy for her.
+As of the recent volume of the light novel, Masachika and Alya still refuse to openly confess their feelings to each other.

 Back in the days when his surname was still Suou, he was considered the prodigy of the Suou house.
 Therefore, he received elite education from his maternal grandfather Gensei.
 He was also a skilled piano player.
 Yet, as Yuki got asthma and his mother Yumi ignored him, Masachika felt more stressed and eventually collapsed.
-Following his parents' divorce, he followed his father Kyoutarou and left the Suou family.
-Because he 'gave up' Yuki and Yumi ignored him, he started to feel unmotivated and sorry.
+After his parents' divorce, he followed his father Kyoutarou Kuze and left the Suou family.
+Following this, Masachika is revealed to act lazy, only to cause others not to depend on him, obviously due to his past experience.

 He loves his little sister Yuki, treating her as the most important person in existence.

-He is a Student Council General Affairs Officer, and is running for Vice-President in the election as Alisa's running mate.
+After being heavily persuaded by others, Masachika decides to join the Student Council General Affairs Officer, and eventually decides to run for Vice-President in the election as Alya's running mate.